Robert Mueller to oversee Russia election probe as special counsel

 The broad mandate, beyond any specific Trump-Russia connection, also covers "any matters that arose or may arise directly from the investigation."

-Senior DOJ officials told Fox News the White House was informed of the decision for a pecial counsel after the order had been signed, through the White House Counsel’s office, about an hour before the decision went public.
+Senior DOJ officials told Fox News the White House was informed of the decision for a special counsel after the order had been signed, through the White House Counsel’s office, about an hour before the decision went public.

+"As I have stated many times, a thorough investigation will confirm what we already know – there was no collusion between my campaign and any foreign entity," President Trump said in a statement in reaction to the DOJ announcement.
+"I look forward to this matter concluding quickly.
+In the meantime, I will never stop fighting for the people and the issues that matter most to the future of our country."

 The Justice Department said Mueller has resigned from his job at a private law firm to take the job of special counsel.